-Bulgaria is a great destination for walking holidays with its Rila, Pirin and Rhodope mountains.
+Bulgaria is a great destination for walking holidays in Europe, with its Rila, Pirin and Rhodope mountains.
 The country boasts the highest peak in the Balkans - Musala (2925 m).

 The High Peaks and Lakes of the Rila and Pirin tour takes you by chairlift and cable car to high hiking trails.
 The ascent is about 750-1000 m a day.
 The tour offers spectacular alpine scenery, and amazing views of the 7 glistening lakes in Rila National Park.
 Keen travellers can spot tiny Edelweiss flowers and herds of Balkan chamois.

 After a culture stop at the Rila monastery with its stunning frescoes, you can move on to Pirin.
 The highest peak in Pirin - Vihren (2914 m) rewards experienced hikers with a majestic view of the so-called ‘eyes of Pirin’- more than 180 glacial lakes.